ChatGPT in the Workplace: The Problem with Confidential Company Data

 - No guarantee of accuracy: ChatGPT "guesses" — making business decisions based on wrong numbers can be costly

-- High costs in case of a breach: According to IBM, a data breach in Germany costs an average of €3.87 million.
-Shadow AI causes additional costs of approximately €600,000 per incident
+- High costs in case of a breach: According to the IBM Cost of a Data Breach Report 2025, a data breach in Germany costs an average of €3.87 million — and breaches involving shadow AI cost around USD 670,000 (roughly €600,000) more per incident

 Is ChatGPT GDPR Compliant?